15 February 1096

 Peter gave her hand a squeeze.
 “Of course.
 I shall see her right away.”

 Hand in hand, Adele and Peter led the procession of travelers into the village.
 A feeling of calm washed over Adele as she guided Peter to the tiny cottage where she lived with her mother and sisters.
 Children, who had been playing in the street, stopped what they were doing and ran towards Peter, their arms outstretched and smiles plastered on their pale little faces.
 Everywhere, curious villagers left their homes and coalesced upon her cottage.
-Caring not for the audience they have gathered, Adele pushed open the wooden door, guided Peter inside, then closed the door.
+Caring not for the audience they have gathered, Adele pushed open the wooden door and guided Peter inside.

 Father Marc was kneeling beside the cot where Mother lay.
 Elle was stoking the fire while little Josie played with her rag doll, Celeste nearby.

 The moment Father Marc saw Peter, he bowed reverently and said; “Father Peter, you have come at last.”

 Adele watched as Peter embraced Father Marc.
 “Yes, dear brother.
 My heart is rejoicing, for I have wanted to meet you ever since I received your letter.
 And now I finally have.”

 Adele rushed to her mother’s side, took her hand and kissed it.
 Despite the fact that Mother’s cot was beside the fire pit, her hand was ice cold.
 Fresh tears stung Adele’s eyes.
 “He is here, Mother.
 All will be well.”